Eating at Grootbos is part of the experience of your visit. Be sure to arrive early enough for lunch on the day of your check-in.

-Grootbos’s all inclusive rate includes 3 meals a day, and you are encouraged to arrive early on check in day to make sure that you enjoy the lunch.
+Grootbos all inclusive rate includes 3 meals a day, and you are encouraged to arrive early on check in day to make sure that you enjoy the lunch.
 The lunch menu consists of a buffet starter, a choice of 3 main courses and 1 dessert and is served from 1 to 3pm.
 You can also choose to have a picnic lunch which would be a great option if you wanted some privacy, or to explore the estate.
 We had lunch on the Friday, but only from the buffet as we had already eaten earlier in the day.
-We did not eat lunch on the Saturday before we left, even though we could have.
-We were far too full from breakfast.
+On the Saturday before we left, we did not eat lunch, even though we could have.
+This was because we were far too full from breakfast.
 Grootbos advertises that they will cater for all dietary requirements and while I was choosing my lunch I was asked exactly what I could eat being sucrose intolerant.
 I explained that the ginger beer we were given when we arrived was not a good idea as that had far too much sucrose in it.
 I left the rest up to the chef based on what I had told the staff.

 After enjoying our pre dinner drinks we made our way to the dining area and sat at one of the lovely large tables.
 The chairs are comfortable and the background music is audible, but soft enough so that you can talk.
 The fireplace was on which took the chill off the air.
 Dinner was a relaxed affair and the service perfect – they waited until we were both finished each course before clearing our plates, and there was an adequate gap between dishes.